There is an old sales joke that goes like this –

 1. Buyer Persona

 The first thing you need to consider while building a sales pipeline is your buyer’s persona.
 A buyer persona is nothing but a fictional avatar of your ideal prospect.
-It helps you prune out prospects at every stage of a sales pipeline who do not fit the ideal profile.
+It helps you prune out prospecting at every stage of a sales pipeline who do not fit the ideal profile.

 When you craft a buyer’s persona, you’ll know the probability of conversion along with other details such as who should you be selling to?
 When the prospects want to buy something, how will they behave? and so on.
 All these details will help you set up your pipeline accordingly.